Voice-First-Tech/Smart-Lock/README.md

 # Smart-Lock

-Open-Source project from Voice First
+Open-Source project from Voice First.
+This branch features a few files related to a tutorial that can be found at [this Google doc](https://docs.google.com/document/d/1G6U5ZlO0nQf8sqXcgPgW8X3y8WfUQzcO7xj3-1NVKYs/edit?usp=sharing)

 # Get Started